Beuth-Erdelt/Benchmark-Experiment-Host-Manager/docs/TestCases.md

 All instances use the same query parameters.
 Import sets indexes and constraints after loading and recomputes statistics.
 System metrics are monitored by a cluster-wide installation.
-Benchmark is limited to DBMS PostgreSQL.
+Benchmark is limited to DBMS ['PostgreSQL'].
 Import is handled by 8 processes (pods).
 Loading is fixed to cl-worker19.
 Benchmarking is fixed to cl-worker19.